rishikagaddamidi/CodeAlpha-chatbot/README.md

-# CodeAlpha-chatbot
+# CodeAlpha-BasicChatbot
-Basic chatbot using python for CodeAlpha Internship.
+BasicChatbot using python for CodeAlpha Internship.